Shay Mitchell Channels Inner Mickey Mouse In Fun Instagram Post

 Pretty Little Liars star Shay Mitchell – known for her role as Emily Fields – took to Instagram yesterday to share a very fun collection of snapshots and video clips of herself and her family as they appeared to be enjoying some time together in Tokyo.

 Mitchell and her family were enjoying a night of wearing costumes and singing karaoke as the 31-year-old actress rocked an adorable Mickey Mouse costume.
-One of the video clips Shay shared featured her father – who was rocking a Mario costume – jamming out during their karaoke session together.
+One of the video clips Shay shared featured her father – who was wearing a Super Mario costume – jamming out during their karaoke session together.

 In the caption of Mitchell’s Instagram post, the actress urged her followers to swipe if they were brave enough to listen to her and her family sing a few tunes.
 The actress also warned of her uncontrollable laughter which could be heard in the background of the video clips as she appeared to be having a stellar time with her family.

-One of the video clips in the post also revealed Shay being presented with a birthday cake decked out in sparklers as she and her family seemed to be celebrating her birthday a little early.
+One of the video clips in the post also revealed Shay being presented with a birthday cake decked out in sparklers, as she and her family seemed to be celebrating her birthday a little early.

-As those who are familiar with the actress know, Mitchell was born on April 10, 1987 in Canada and turns 32-years-old in a little more than a week.
+As those who are familiar with the actress know, Mitchell was born on April 10, 1987, in Canada and turns 32-years-old in little more than a week.

 Unsurprisingly, her massive social media following couldn’t get enough of the adorable Instagram post of her time with her family.
 In just 24 hours, the post had accumulated over 320,000 likes and over 1,000 comments.